 Effingham’s renowned championship course has held numerous high-profile events since opening, including hosting regional qualifying for The Open Championship from 2006 to 2010 and the Brabazon Trophy Southern Qualifier in 2014.

-The club is set to enjoy further acclaim after being chosen to host the PGA Surrey Masters in September 2018 and the 2019 England Golf Senior Men’s County Championship Final.
+The club is set to enjoy further acclaim having been selected to host the 2019 England Golf Senior Men’s County Championship Final and the PGA in Surrey Championship in July 2020.